Labs64/GuideChimp/README.md

 ---

-Guide Chimp is maintained by Labs64.
+GuideChimp is maintained by Labs64.
 [Contact](https://www.labs64.com/contact/) us for web app consulting, development, and training for your project or book a demo.